muchyesdawg/notes/pages/C.md

 - centrosome
 	- consists of two centrioles at right angles to each other. important during cecll division.
 - chemiosmosis
-	- this is how atp is produced during oxidative phospho
+	- this is how atp is produced during oxidative phosphorylation. protons only flow through the special atp synthase
 - crossing over
   collapsed:: true
 	- normal process in which homologous chromatids exchange genetic material. increases variation of genetic material.